guillermooo/sublime-undocs/source/reference/symbols.rst

 Defining Symbols
 ================

-Several symbol definition files can co-exist in the same package.
+Several symbol definition files can coexist in the same package.
 For example, two symbol definition files could work in tandem: